Cray-HPE/docs-csm/operations/preinstall/Change_River_BMC_Credentials.md

 This is the exact same procedure as for node BMCs, except that the source of the default BMC passwords is different.

-The default passwords for all River-based high speed network switch BMCs is a known factory default and is outside the scope of this document.
+The default passwords for all air cooled high speed network switch BMCs is a known factory default and is outside the scope of this document.

 Once this password, and any HSN BMC IP addresses or hostnames are obtained, the procedure above can be used to set the Redfish root account passwords to the new value.

+**NOTE:** The default credentials for both air-cooled and liquid-cooled high-speed network switch BMCs should be identical.